MsArcane/MsArcane/README.md

 - 👋🏽 Hi, I’m @MsArcane (Jess)
-- 👀 I’m interested in creating.
+- 👀 I love creating.
 I make music and art.
 - 🌱 I’m currently learning python!
 Also GDscript.
 - 💞️ I’m looking to collaborate on games.
-I'd love to collab on games.
-I'm currently working on something with my sister and brother.
 - 📫 How to reach me: Twitter: @KurtuMusic

 <!---